stacklane/docs/🗄/Article/endpoints/forms.md

 Stacklane provides utilities for generating HTML forms.
 For additional context check out the [forms example](https://github.com/stacklane-blueprints/forms).
-The following properties are available for every field &mdash; they are mutually exclusive, and a given control will not be defined twice for the same field.
+The following properties are available for every field -- they are mutually exclusive, and a given control will not be defined twice for the same field.
 Note that for all of the HTML utilities below, `id`, `name`, and `class` are never emitted.